NVIDIA/NeMo-Curator/docs/user-guide/distributeddataclassification.rst

 CrossFit Integration
 ####################

-The module is powered by CrossFit, an open-source library by RAPIDS AI for fast offline inference scaled to Multi-Node Multi-GPU (MNMG) environments.
+CrossFit is an open-source library by RAPIDS AI for fast offline inference scaled to Multi-Node Multi-GPU (MNMG) environments.

-Key features:
+It accelerates NeMo Curator's classifiers described above.

+The key features include:

-- PyTorch integration for model inference
+- PyTorch integration for model inference.
-- Efficient I/O and tokenization with cuDF
+- Efficient I/O and tokenization with cuDF.
-- Smart batching/chunking for optimized processing
+- Smart batching/chunking for optimized processing.
-- 1.4x-4x performance improvement over Dask + PyTorch baselines
+- 1.4x-4x performance improvement over Dask + PyTorch baselines.

 Sorted Sequence Data Loader
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The key freature of CrossFit used in curator is sorted sequence data loader, it optimizes throughput for offline processing:
+The key feature of CrossFit used in NeMo Curator is the sorted sequence data loader, which optimizes throughput for offline processing.

-- Sorts input sequences by length
+- Sorts input sequences by length.
-- Groups sorted sequences into optimized batches
+- Groups sorted sequences into optimized batches.
-- Efficiently allocates batches to the the provided GPU memories by estimating the memory footprint for each sequence length and batch size
+- Efficiently allocates batches to the the provided GPU memories by estimating the memory footprint for each sequence length and batch size.

 .. image:: images/sorted_sequence_dataloader.png
    :alt: Sorted Sequence Data Loader